James V. Forrestal Building: Resolution of the conflict in favor of GSA

 The impasse was broken by a third party.
 During World War I, an office building named the Munitions Building was built on the north side of the National Mall between 19th and 21st Streets NW.
 Designed to be temporary, it had never been torn down.
 A second, nearly identical temporary building, the Main Navy Building, was constructed east of it in 1941.
-Attempts to have the "tempos" demolished were made over the years, but these efforts had little effect.
-In March 1954, however, legislation was introduced in Congress to fund the demolition.
+Attempts to have these buildings demolished were made over the years, but these efforts had little effect.
+In March 1954, legislation was introduced in Congress to fund the demolition.
 But there was no place to house the displaced defense workers.
 Attention turned to the General Services Administration (GSA), the federal agency which owns most U.S. government buildings.
 GSA worried that spending federal funds for construction immediately would worsen inflation (which was running high at the time).
 The agency said it preferred to purchase land and pay for the construction of new federal buildings to house these workers through the use of federal "lease-purchase" legislation.
 This World War II-era statute allowed the GSA to lease land and permit a private developer to construct a building.
 GSA would provide financial guarantees to enable the developer to obtain financing for the building's construction, as well as agree to a long-term lease of the structure.
 Lease-purchase gave GSA the option of buying the land and building at the end of 20 or 30 years, with its lease payments being put toward the cost of the structure.
 Although the lease-purchase legislation did not specifically include the District, GSA thought it could be interpreted that way.

 GSA was not completely convinced of the need for new federal construction at first.
 However, in November 1954 the agency released a new study which showed that the cost of maintaining the "tempos" compared unfavorably with the cost of new construction.
 Five months later, GSA proposed that several new federal office buildings be constructed in Washington, D.C., including one or more buildings along 10th Street SW.
 In June 1955, GSA announced it would definitely build a six-story, $20.2 million federal office building somewhere within the Southwest D.C. redevelopment area.

 GSA's decision did not necessarily mean that a federal building would be built at the north end of 10th Street NW.
 In fact, the dispute between the Smithsonian and Zeckendorf over the Air Museum had still not been resolved by June 1955.
 But the General Services Administration had more political influence in Congress than either of them.